Chart Color Schemes

 Chuwar is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-Looking ahead, population projections indicate a decline in overall population for Chuwar over the next two decades.
-According to current methodologies, the suburb's population is expected to decrease by 53 persons by 2041.
-However, growth is anticipated within specific age cohorts, notably the 75 to 84 age group, which is projected to increase by 69 people during this period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Looking at population projections moving forward, over this period, a decline in overall population is expected, with the Chuwar (SA2) population projected to decrease by 53 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 69 people.

 Frequently Asked Questions - Population